 Private hip replacement Surgery Abroad Avoiding NHS Waiting Times.
 Why wait longer than you need?
-You can save money and time by opting for hip surgery as costs abroad for treatment are lower than in UK private clinics, and there are no waiting lists.
+You can save money and time by opting for hip surgery abroad.
 Costs abroad for treatment is lower than in UK private clinics.
 There are no NHS waiting lists for hip surgery Abroad.

 An artificial hip joint is an implanted prosthesis to replace the functions of the hip joint after a loss of functionality.
-Artificial hips are used as surgical therapy mainly in cases of severe degenerative joint disorders (osteoarthritis of the hip) and after hip injuries in order to restore the ability to move without pain.
+Artificial hips are used as surgical therapy mainly in cases of severe degenerative joint disorders (osteoarthritis of the hip).
+Hip replacement restores the ability to move without pain.
 Partial or total hip prostheses are used, depending on the severity of the damage.
 Orthopaedic surgery is the most common treatment abroad after plastic surgery and dental treatment.

-Now NHS allows you to bypass the NHS waiting list for total hip replacement surgery, by reimbursing costs of treatment, if you receive private treatment abroad.
+NHS allows you to bypass the NHS waiting list for total hip replacement surgery.
+NHS reimbursing costs of treatment, if you receive private treatment abroad.